saaineui/reformation/README.md

-# README
+# Reformation

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple web forms solution that I created as an alternative to Google Forms for my website.

+## Dependencies

-* Ruby version
+* Ruby 2.4.0

-* System dependencies

-* Configuration
+* Rails 5.0.1

-* Database creation
+## Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+    bundle exec rake db:create
+    bundle exec rake db:migrate

+## Tests

+    bundle exec rake test